tsnellgrove/dark_castle3/doc/to_do.md

 			- 5a. check id-noun for do-noun / action specific errors
 			- 5b. check do-noun for id-noun / action specific errors
 			- 5c. execute action (passing in do-noun & id-noun)
+	- INPROC: list of zil attrib abilities to bring to dc
+		- IDEA: differentiate between container & surface class (contbit vs. surfacebit)
+		- IDEA: attrib to not displa desc (ndescbit) because it will be described by room
+		- IDEA: has the obj been touched / room been entered? (touchbit)
+		- IDEA: don't use articles w/ obj description attrib (narticlebit)
+		- IDEA: obj is plural and desc treat it as such (pluralbit)
+		- IDEA: an ad-hoc way to make a given object the default noun in a cmd (kludegegit)
+		- IDEA: obj is a body part [e.g. fist] (partbit)
 	- INPROC: machine encapsulation
 		- IDEA: achieve greater standardization by encapsulating all modular machines in obj
 		- IDEA: this way, obj themselves are never actually obj